 Keep in mind that you need to use a good amount of SPF - around a 50p piece worth, to get proper coverage.
 Make sure it is a UVA/UVB and aim for products that are specific SPFs, not just moisturisers with SPF added.

-If you’re really looking to boost skin health and achieve your healthiest ever skin, trying a high-quality supplement is a great way to support and repair your skin from the inside.
+If you’re really looking to boost skin health and achieve your healthiest ever skin, trying a high-quality sun protection supplement is a great way to support and repair your skin from the inside.
 “Our new Glow Edition capsules are packed with phytonutrients, vitamins, minerals and antioxidants to not only boost your skin’s resilience, but also enhance radiance” says Alice Mackintosh, Equi’s in-house nutritionist, who developed the products.

 “Glow Edition is really great for anyone looking to get that healthy glow but are especially beneficial to those who are suffer with premature ageing, or dark spots from sun damage,” she adds.
 “We chose to use Lycopene which has been shown to protect skin against UV damage, as well as Opti-MSM® (a super-pure and well-researched form of ‘methyl-sulfonyl-methane' - a plant based sulphur-rich compound.
 MSM is supportive of the skin because it helps to create elastin and collagen, which are fundamental for giving your skin that supple and plump look.
 Another key ingredient is pine bark which contains special antioxidants that may help to combat discoloration and patchy brown spots."